-Load Shed will also turn off when the inverter enters a high-temperature condition or when the AC output voltage drops below a specific AC voltage for more than 3 seconds.
+- Load Shed will also turn off when the inverter enters a high-temperature condition or when the AC output voltage drops below a specific AC voltage for more than 3 seconds.
 This voltage limit is 30 volts below the setting of the inverter's output voltage.
-For the Radian's default output voltage of 240 Vac, the limit is 210 Vac, or 105 Vac if output L1 or L2 decrease in voltage independently.
-(See page 67.)
-The limit is not otherwise settable.
+For the Radian's default output voltage of 230 Vac, the limit is 200 Vac.
+(See page 69.)
+The limit is not otherwise settable. - Load Shed will also turn off if the input current exceeds the Input AC Limit setting while the inverter is using an AC source. - ~ Settable parameters include: - Low and high DC voltage - On and off delay - Gen Alert is used as a controller for an AC generator with a remote start feature, although it has limited functionality.
+(The generator recharges batteries using the inverter's battery charger.) - Either set of AUC terminals may be used to start the generator by closing the appropriate circuit.
+The specific choice of RELAY AUX or 12V AUX may depend on the generator's starting circuitry.
+Different